coreybutler/node-mac/README.md

 **Don't DOS Yourself!**

 Repetitive recycling could potentially go on forever with a bad script.
 To handle these situations, node-mac supports two kinds of caps.
-Using `maxRetries` will cap the maximum number of restart attempts.
+Using `maxRetries` will cap the maximum total number of times the service restarts itself before it kills the process.
 By default, this is unlimited.
-Setting it to 3 would tell the process to no longer restart a process after it has failed 3 times.
-Another option is `maxRestarts`, which caps the number of restarts attempted within 60 seconds.
-For example, if this is set to 3 (the default) and the process crashes/restarts repeatedly, node-mac will cease restart attempts after the 3rd cycle in a 60 second window.
+Setting it to 3 would tell the process to stop restarting itself (i.e. leave the dead process alone) after it tries to restart it 3 times.

+Another option is `maxRestarts`, which caps the number of restarts attempted within a 60 second period.
+For example, if this is set to 3 (the default) and the process crashes/restarts repeatedly, node-mac will stop restarting the process after the 3rd crash within a 60 second timeframe.

 Both of these configuration options can be set, just like `wait` or `grow`.

 Finally, an attribute called `abortOnError` can be set to `true` if you want your script to **not** restart at all when it exits with an error.